william-mba/due-date-calculator/README.md

 ## Solution
 We have implemented the `calculateDueDate` function that solve this problem.

-## API of `calculateDueDate`
--  Input: Takes the submit date/time and turnaround time.
--  Output: Returns the date/time when the issue is resolved.

 ## How to run this project
 ### 1. Install dependencies